Online Safety Advice

 Mathematics for this term will follow our school scheme, beginning with number and place value, addition and subtraction, and properties of shape.
 You can view our Year 6 long and medium term planning for the year by opening the link.
 In addition, parents will also receive a maths newsletter at the start of each 3 week unit which details the children's learning, as well as questions to ask and activities and games to play together so that every child is supported with their mathematics at home.

-Our next science topic: Evolution and Inheritance
+Our next science topic: Electricity

 Please find below expected minimum homework requirements during this term.